AshkanArabim/phone-gesture-recognition/README.md

 In order to run the live script, follow instructions in the "Polished Nexus5 Setup Tips" document.

 ## Final Words
-We would be very surprised if anyone starts using these scripts and gets them to work on their own.
+These scripts can be buggy and errors from them are often silent, meaning you may not recognize problems until you're much farther down the line.
 If anything is wrong **please reach out!**

 Feel free to contact Ashkan (ashkan.arabim@gmail.com) or Michael (mjstraus2304@gmail.com) with any questions.